silentgameplays/Drakensang-Game-Series-Windows-Fix/README.md

 **NB!
 Drakensang can be launched with intro video now after it has been launched once with -novideo parameter in the Steam Properties> General> Launch Options and no additional arguments on latest Proton 9.0-4 version.**
+**Thank you to elishacloud for the dxwrapper for Windows versions,check his work here https://github.com/elishacloud/dxwrapper**

 # Ok,everything should be good, happy gaming.
 # silentgameplays